fullmetalbrackets/blog/src/content/blog/plex-remote-access-tailscale.md

 sudo sysctl -p /etc/sysctl.d/99-tailscale.conf
 ```

-If your machine does NOT have the directory (`ls /etc/sysctl.d` returns `No such file or directory`) then instead use these commands:
+If your machine does _not_ have the directory (`ls /etc/sysctl.d` returns `No such file or directory`) then instead use these commands:

 ```sh
 echo 'net.ipv4.ip_forward = 1' | sudo tee -a /etc/sysctl.conf